How to see if someone has been snooping on your devices

 Any kind of activity related to Google apps—from search to Gmail—will be logged on the My Google Activity page in your account.
 It’s handy if you use Google apps inside your web browser a lot.

 Another idea is to check the list of recently edited files, which might reveal unauthorized activity.
 On Windows, type “run” into the taskbar search box, choose the Run app, and run the “recent” command—a list of recently edited files will appear.
 It’s a little easier in macOS, because you can just click the Recents link in Finder.

-It’s also worth diving into individual applications to see what you can discover about recent activity.
-For example, image editing programs, word processors and many other apps will have a list of recently opened files, which you can check out.
+It’s also worth diving into individual applications to see what you can discover about recent activities.
+For example, image editing programs, word processors, and many other apps will have a list of recently opened files, which you can check out.
 In Excel for Windows, for example, go to File, Open, and Recent.
 Other programs will have something similar.

 Remember that a lot of websites and web apps will give you a customized breakdown of your recent history, too.
-You can very easily bring up your YouTube history or your Netflix history and check if there’s any unfamiliar movements.
+You can very easily bring up your YouTube history or your Netflix history and check if there are any unfamiliar movements.

-If someone has accessed your computer, there are ways of getting around the checks that we’ve mentioned.
-Browsing the web in an incognito or private mode so it won’t show up in your history, is an easy one most people know about.
+If someone other than you accesses your computer, there are certainly ways for them to get around the checks we’ve mentioned.
+For one, browsing the web in an incognito or private mode so it won’t show up in your history is an easy option most people know about.
 Keep this in mind and treat these checks as helpful pointers rather than conclusive evidence that your laptop has or hasn’t been accessed.